 Global Ethical Stocktake: an ethical and urgent call

-If we have already agreed on what must be done to tackle the climate crisis, why are we not doing it?
-This is the central question of the Global Ethical Stocktake (GES), an unprecedented joint initiative of President Luiz Inácio Lula da Silva and UN Secretary-General António Guterres, supported by the COP30 Presidency, the Brazilian Ministry of Environment and Climate Change (MMA), and Brazil’s Ministry of Foreign Affairs.
+If we already know what needs to be done to tackle the climate crisis, why are we not doing it?
+This central question drives the Global Ethical Stocktake (GES), a groundbreaking initiative jointly launched by President Luiz Inácio Lula da Silva and UN Secretary-General António Guterres.
+The initiative is supported by the COP30 Presidency, Brasil’s Ministry of the Environment and Climate Change (Ministério do Meio Ambiente e Mudança do Clima/MMA), and the Ministry of Foreign Affairs (Ministério das Relações Exteriores do Brasil/MRE).

-Inspired by the Global Stocktake of the Paris Agreement, the GES proposes an ethical and planetary dialogue on the climate crisis, bringing together social, cultural, spiritual, business, scientific, and political leaders in six intercontinental dialogues and in self-organized events.
-Led by one of the COP30 leadership circles, the initiative aims to bring a global report to COP30 with contributions from civil society to accelerate the implementation of actions that are aligned with the Paris Agreement objectives, which seeks to limit the planet’s average temperature increase to 1.5ºC above pre-industrial levels, the main goal of the Paris Agreement.
+Inspired by the Paris Agreement’s Global Stocktake, the GES proposes a global and ethical dialogue on the climate crisis, bringing together social, cultural, spiritual, business, scientific, and political leaders through six intercontinental dialogues, as well as independent, society-led events.
+The Global Ethical Stocktake Circle aims to deliver a set of civil society contributions to COP30 to accelerate the implementation of the Paris Agreement and limit the increase in the planet’s average temperature to 1.5ºC above pre-industrial levels.

-To Global Ethical Stocktake dialogue, download the guide (avaliable soon) to learn about the proposed methodology.
+To host a Global Ethical Stocktake dialogue, you can download the guide to learn about the proposed methodology.

-The GES assumption is that culture is a bridge between people’s daily lives and the technical climate debate.
-That’s why it encourages the creation and sharing of songs, poems, videos, crafts, paintings, and collages using the following hashtags (#):
+The GES believes culture can serve as a bridge between people's everyday lives and the diplomatic processes of climate change.
+For this reason, it encourages the creation and sharing of music, poetry, videos, crafts, paintings, and collages using these hashtags (#):

 #MutiraoCOP30